Get Stuff We Love

 “This is the first jacket I pull out of winter storage and the last one to put away.
 I love it because it is lightweight but really warm.
 I can sit on the subway with it and not get overheated and I can sit in the car with it and not have to move my seat back.
 It weighs almost nothing, and you can stuff it in its internal pocket when you’re traveling.”-Mish Whalen, TODAY Digital senior multimedia editor

 "Anyone in the office who knows me knows I'm a fan of the over-sized look, especially when it comes to outerwear.
 I'm a naturally cold person (even indoors) so I like when I can wear a larger jacket outside and layer something lighter for the office underneath, like a blazer or cardigan, without feeling like a stuffed sausage.
-The neutral color of this coat goes with just about anything in my closet and the shearling accents are very 'in', or so I'm told.
-I have my eyes on a black one next." - Jen Birkhofer, TODAY Shopping
+This coat goes with just about anything in my closet and the shearling accents are very 'in', or so I'm told.
+I have my eyes on a cream one next." - Jen Birkhofer, TODAY Shopping

 Tahari Wool Blend Wrap Coat, $140, Lord & Taylor